BlueWhaleKo/python-lambda-zipper/README.md

 # python-packer
-Compress python project with its dependencies for AWS Lambda
+Compress python project with its dependencies to zip or Docker image